jaclu/tmux-menus/README.md

 If you want to experiment with changing the menus, I would recommend to first clone/copy this repository to a different location on your system.

-Then by just running ./menus.tmux in the new location, your trigger key will bind to this alternate menu set.
+Then by just running `~/path/to/alternate-tmux-menus/menus.tmux`, your trigger key will bind to this alternate menu set.
 So next time you trigger the menus you will get this in-development menu tree.

 Each menu is run as a script, so you can edit a menu script and once it is saved, the new content will be displayed next time you trigger that menu.